OCA/bank-payment/account_payment_order_grouped_output/README.rst

 This serves for easing the reconciliation on bank statements of large payment orders, handling them as one or several journal entries according payment date.

+On large orders, the payments in each grouped move are reconciled in batches instead of all at once, to avoid exhausting memory.
+The batch size defaults to 1000 and can be changed with the ``account_payment_order_grouped_output.reconcile_batch_size`` system parameter.

 **Table of contents**